diannedaian/61040-portfolio/assignments/problemset2.md

 ```
 sync provideReport
-when AccessReporting.reportAccess (owner, shortUrl), AccessLogging.getCount (shortUrl): (count)
+when Request.viewAnalytics (owner, shortUrl), AccessLogging.getCount (shortUrl): (count)
 then AccessReporting.reportAccess (owner, shortUrl): (count)
 ```

 - Sync 1 ensures that whenever a new shortening is registered, an analytics log is created and ownership is recorded for the user.
 - Sync 2 increments the access counter whenever the short URL is translated to its target.
-- Sync 3 connects the reporting action with the logged counts so that the owner can view usage analytics.
+- Sync 3's when gathers (a) the user’s request and (b) the completion of getCount; the then invokes the reporting action and fulfills its return with the bound count

 ### 3.
+If authentication is enabled, the request must carry an authenticated user; add a sync from PasswordAuthentication.authenticate so ownership/permissions are bound to that identity.

 #### 1. Allowing users to choose their own short URLs

-This can be done by adding a new action `registerCustom` in the `UrlShortening` concept.
-It would require that the chosen suffix is not already in use, and would sync to analytics concepts just like auto-generated URLs.
+This feature requires adding a new action `registerCustom` to the `UrlShortening` concept that accepts a user-specified suffix.
+The action must check that no existing shortening with the same `(base, suffix)` exists, preserving the invariant.
+To integrate with the rest of the system, a sync from `Request.shortenUrl` would trigger `UrlShortening.registerCustom`, and further syncs would still create analytics logs (`AccessLogging.createLog`) and ownership records (`AccessReporting.recordOwnership`).
+If authentication is required, the request would need to carry an authenticated user identity to bind the ownership correctly.

 #### 2. Using the “word as nonce” strategy

-Extend the `NonceGeneration` concept to support an alternative action `generateWordNonce` that draws from a dictionary pool.
-The invariant ensures no word is reused within a context, and a sync selects this strategy when desired.
+To support dictionary-based suffixes, the `NonceGeneration` concept can be extended with an action like `generateWordNonce(context)`.
+The invariant that nonces are unique within a context still holds, but now the pool is finite, so collisions will be more likely.
+A sync would be needed to invoke this strategy when a user requests a “memorable” shortening.
+However, since the system already supports `registerCustom`, this feature is partially redundant: advanced users can pick their own memorable suffixes.
+The main benefit is to offer friendlier defaults for users who don’t specify, but it comes with trade-offs in scalability and guessability.

 #### 3. Including the target URL in analytics

-Add the target URL to the state of `AccessLogging`, or create a new `TargetAnalytics` concept keyed by target URL.
-A sync from `UrlShortening.register` initializes the mapping, and `UrlShortening.lookup` increments both short URL and target URL counts.
+Right now, analytics are tied to short URLs only.
+To group lookups across different short URLs pointing to the same target, we could either (a) add the `targetUrl` into the state of `AccessLogging`, or (b) define a new concept `TargetAnalytics` keyed by `targetUrl`.
+In both designs, synchronizations must be added: when `UrlShortening.register` completes, initialize a target-level log entry; and when `UrlShortening.lookup` completes, increment both the per-shortening log and the target-level log.
+This way, an owner can view traffic grouped by either the short link or the underlying target.

 #### 4. Generate short URLs that are not easily guessed

-Modify the implementation of `NonceGeneration` to use cryptographically strong random strings instead of sequential or dictionary-based nonces.
-This maintains uniqueness while improving security against guessing attacks.
-This is a bit conflicting with feature 2, maybe there will be a use case scenerio where this is required compared to a generated word.
+To improve security, the `NonceGeneration` concept could switch from sequential counters to cryptographically strong random nonces.
+This still satisfies the uniqueness invariant but makes URLs much harder to guess.
+Synchronizations would not need to change, since the caller doesn’t depend on how the nonce is generated.
+This feature somewhat conflicts with the “word as nonce” strategy: one prioritizes usability, the other security.
+A practical design could offer both, letting the user or service operator choose between random and word-based generation depending on the use case.

 #### 5. Reporting analytics to creators without registration

-This feature is not nessasery since it weakens accountability and risks exposing analytics to unauthorized users.
+Providing analytics to non-registered users is not nessasary because it undermines accountability and risks leaking data.